romabulani/calendar-events-backend/README.md

 ### Notes
 Ensure to add users in the Google Cloud Console project for Google Calendar API access.
 Without this, Google integration will not work.

+### License
+This project is open-source and available under the MIT License.